cryvch/recipe-page-main/README.md

 ## What I Learned

-How to structure semantic HTML for better accessibility and clarity
+- How to structure semantic HTML for better accessibility and clarity

-Applying local fonts with @font-face
+- Applying local fonts with @font-face

-Matching design spacing and layout precisely with CSS
+- Matching design spacing and layout precisely with CSS

-Creating responsive layouts without frameworks
+- Creating responsive layouts without frameworks

-Deploying static projects using Vercel
+- Deploying static projects using Vercel

+## Acknoledgements

+- Challenge by Frontend Mentor

+- Coded by cryvch

+- Hosted on Vercel